-Custom made sample collection boxes are assembled at a central store and distributed nationally to specialist nurses in organ donation and abdominal retrieval teams.
+Custom made sample collection boxes are assembled at a central store and distributed nationally to Specialist Nurses in Organ Donation (SN-ODs) and abdominal retrieval teams.

 Using the QUOD Box (pictured below), samples of donor blood and urine are collected at four different time points covering the donor management period, all the way through to the point of organ retrieval.